-Law Depot offers free contractor agreements templates here.
-You’re able to choose agreements for a fixed job, until a specified date or ongoing.
+Law Depot ® offers free contractor agreements templates here.
+You’re able to choose agreements for a fixed job, until a specified date or on an ongoing basis.

 Seasonal employees are temporary, short-term, and hired for a specific time period like the holidays or other busy time.
 Examples include a catering company hiring servers during the wedding season or a retail store bringing on additional clerks for the holidays.

 Under IRS and Treasury Department regulations, new seasonal employees are not considered "full-time," benefits eligible even if they are expected to work 30 or more hours per week.
 Seasonal employees are thus a great choice for business owners who need short-term help but can’t spend extra on benefits plans.
 Their obvious drawback is that, when their time with you ends, the hours you’ve poured into training them may feel like a poor return on investment.

 You might have heard that working an overnight shift comes with extra pay.
 However, additional pay isn’t legally required and depends on the employment agreement.
 The Fair Labor Standards Act (FLSA) does not require extra pay for night work.
 However, the FLSA does require that covered, nonexempt workers be paid not less than time and one-half the employee's regular rate for time worked over 40 hours in a workweek.

 Shift workers are great for businesses that require work during undesirable hours such as overnights.
 When you pursue shift workers for these hours, you’ll be more likely to find the right person than if you sought standard employees.
 However, since working unusual hours often requires greater pay, shift workers can be more expensive.